 Thoughts on Thanksgiving

-For one, the great sports celebration of American football has diminished.
-The family sports tradition has become an event where players who do NOT participate have become more significant than the ones that do.
-I’m unaware why the Detroit Lions must play every year, but the games have generally sucked too.
+Come to think of it, there are many reasons Thanksgiving is in need of a makeover.
+For one, the great tradition of American football has diminished.
+Football has become an event where players who do NOT participate have become more significant than the ones that do.
+Of the entire league, I’m unaware why the Detroit Lions must play every Thanksgiving, but those games have generally sucked too.

 "Our friend dropped us off at the bar because it was cold, then parked the car without us.
 She gave us the keys and left with a guy, but didn't tell us where the car was."
-They said they were all from Staten Island and couldn't get home easily.
-This sounded plausible.
-"Get in the van," I said, "We'll help you find it."

 "I'm house-sitting chickens for my friend for the holiday weekend," Mary said.

-Then I KNEW they could only be from Staten Island.
-I deposited them at their car, and blessed the ladies for their journey.
-Thankfully, Mary and I have been friends ever since.
+This statement suggested that they certainly had to be from Staten Island.
+They were then deposited at their car, and the ladies were blessed for their journey.
+Thankfully, Mary andI have been friends ever since.

 Comments